Here is How Warren Buffer Would Trade Avis Budget Group Inc. (CAR)

 JP Morgan gave a rating of “Neutral” to CAR, setting the target price at $13 in the report published on April 23rd of the current year.

-Volatility was left at 6.11%, however, over the last 30 days, the volatility rate increased by 6.19%, as shares sank -18.05% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -2.24% lower at present.
+Volatility was left at 5.84%, however, over the last 30 days, the volatility rate increased by 6.26%, as shares sank -11.04% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +10.91% upper at present.

 Insider Trading